Coins 1000-1775

 The edict of March 31, 1640 modernizes the French coinage.
 The louis replaces the écu as the reference unit for gold coins.
 This reform aims to make it more difficult to counterfeit and to reduce the circulation in France of the Spanish pistole.
 The screw press, replacing the hammer, provides an excellent repeatability of the coins.
 The rim is fluted to prevent the clipping.
 The operation is entrusted to the Contrôleur Général des Monnaies, Jean Warin.

-On November 19 in Geneva, NGSA (Numismatica Genevensis) sells an example of the heaviest French gold coin, a 10 louis weighing 67.49 g, with a starting bid of CHF 500K, lot 657 here linked on the Biddr auction platform.
+On November 19, 2019, Numismatica Genevensis sold for CHF 700K before fees an example of the heaviest French gold coin, a 10 louis weighing 67.49 g, lot 657 here linked on the Biddr auction platform.

 1703 Vigo Five guineas